amb1s1/goNetConfig/README.md

 The GoNetConfig project follows the following structure:

-- `main.go`: The entry point of the application that starts the gRPC server and registers the configuration generators
+- `main.go`: The entry point of the application that starts the gRPC server and registers the configuration generators.

-.

 - `service/service.go`: Contains the gRPC service implementation and the registry of configuration generators.